savvydatainsights/monitoring/nginx/letsencrypt/monitoring.savvydatainsights.co.uk/README.md

-# Certification files directory
+# Domain certification files directory

-This is the directory where *fullchain.pem* and *privkey.pem* must reside.
+This is the directory where must reside the files *fullchain.pem* and *privkey.pem* for the domain *monitoring.savvydatainsights.co.uk*.